Required documents for re-entering the United States in J-1 status

 If you need a new entry visa to return to the U.S., you should be aware that there is never a guarantee that one will be issued.
 Certain factors may complicate your visa application.
 Following is a list of some of the more common potential pitfalls:

 - You must have the proper documents with you when you apply for a new visa.
-It is critical that you stop by International Student and Scholar Services at least one full week prior to your departure from Champaign-Urbana.
+It is critical that you stop by International Student and Scholar Services at least one full week prior to your departure from Champaign-Urbana to obtain a travel signature.
 Bring your passport and DS-2019(s) with you.
-The receptionist can determine what must be done with your documents to assist you in applying for a new entry visa.
 You should also check specific requirements for visa issuance in the particular U.S. Embassy or Consulate General where you will apply.

 - Students whose field of study or research appears on the Department of State Critical Fields List may experience visa issuing delays of at least 30 additional days while a Security Advisory Opinion is sought.
 There is no way to expedite this process.
 Make your travel plans accordingly.